Lifted Model Checking for Relational MDPs: Experiments

-We analyze Figure \ref{fig: scalability} to compare lifting with other optimization techniques.
-Observe that Figure \ref{fig: scalability} categorizes all engines in three groups: (1) \textit{relational} model checking: pCTL-REBEL, (2) \textit{symbolic} model checking: PRISM's mtbdd, sparse, hybrid engines and STORM's dd, hybrid engines, and (3) \textit{explicit-state} model checking: PRISM's explicit engine and STORM's sparse engine.
-Compared to pCTL-REBEL, not only the explicit-state approaches, but also the symbolic approaches are much less resilient to the growth of the domain size.
-This illustrates that although symbolic model checking methods are known to handle large domains, their ability of handling state explosions in relational domains is limited.
+We analyze Figure~\ref{fig: scalability} to compare lifting with other optimization techniques.
+Observe that Figure~\ref{fig: scalability} categorizes all engines in three groups: (1) \textit{relational} model checking: pCTL-REBEL, (2) \textit{symbolic} model checking: PRISM's mtbdd, sparse, hybrid engines and STORM's dd, hybrid engines, and (3) \textit{explicit-state} model checking: PRISM's explicit engine and STORM's sparse engine.
+Compared to pCTL-REBEL, not only the explicit-state approaches but also the symbolic approaches are much less resilient to the growth of the domain size.
+Clearly, although symbolic model checking methods are known to be able to handle large domains, their ability of handling state explosions in relational domains is limited.
 Furthermore, unlike other engines, the runtime of pCTL-REBEL saturates when the domain grows to a certain extent.
-This is a consequence of lifted inference, reflecting that the number of relational structures saturates for a fixed formulae.
+This phenomenon is a consequence of lifted inference, reflecting that the number of relational structures will eventually saturate.